By TONY SEED

 Friday’s 2015 Pan American Games baseball match between the Canadian and USA men’s baseball teams was sure to be a compelling draw.
 Canada is the defending Pan Am Games champions, and was undefeated.
 The US had lost two games and on the verge of elimination.
 The stands at virtually every evening and weekend game in the preliminary round, despite the high cost of tickets, have been full with enthusiastic partisans.
 The new baseball stadium at the Ajax venue, which also includes a softball stadium, seats 4,000 – a capacity that is proving questionable.
 The game on Friday night was sold out, as are all the semi-final matches on Saturday and the gold and bronze matches on Sunday, when prices increase from $25 to $40 a seat.

 This morning’s online editions of the four daily newspapers published in Toronto – Globe & Mail, Toronto Star, National Post and Toronto Sun – did not carry a single word on the game.
-Instead this annexed media, who have clamoured about the so-called “indifference” of Canadians to the festival of sport of the Americas, which it denigrates as not being “world class,” headlined either the Canadian medal count, a “world class” baseball game from a US professional league, or some golf tournament in Scotland.
+Instead this annexed media, who have clamoured about the so-called “indifference” of Canadians to the festival of sport of the Americas, which it denigrates as not being “world class,” headlined either the Canadian medal count, a “world class” baseball game from a US professional league, or the British Open golf tournament in Scotland.

 As Canadians streamed out to their cars following the Canada v Cuba 3-1 match-up on Tuesday, I overheard some asking, “How come every game is being shown on TV in Havana, yet there is nothing on Canadian TV?”
 The hourly coverage by Cuban TV seemed to be a well-known fact!